lee2sman/everyday/README.md

 271
 Piper's Winter Garden, created during HTML Energy Freewrite (well, recreated afterward).
 272
 Hmmm, needed to put this somewhere.
 Tonight I wanted to check my season clock so i copied it over here to make it convenient and have a 'new' project page.
 I actually coded this 5 years ago, in 2018.
+273
+Dalle: Yiddish anarchists against the machine